-People work for a ministry because they feel called and have a passion to help fulfill its mission.
+People work for a ministry because they feel called and have a passion for helping fulfill its mission.

 These conversations are intended to communicate organizational priorities and help to uncover information that can improve the work environment and the process of how work gets done.